- Things to Do

 Warmer weather, sea breezes and fun activities for the family are beckoning visitors to Galveston Island this spring.

-The historic beach town is bringing back its most popular festivals – many of which take place outdoors – with safety in mind.
-So, jump in the car and head down to the beach for a long weekend and take in one of these fun special events.
+Spring is here - it's time to jump in the car and head down to the beach for a long weekend.
 Think of it as a summer vacay pre-planning mission!

 Galveston can always rekindle the kid in you, but no event will be more exciting for kids of all ages than The Grand Kids Festival hosted by The Grand 1894 Opera House.
-Designed to introduce children and families to the arts, this year’s festival marks its 25th anniversary and will take place May 1.
+The festival was designed to introduce children and families to the arts and has been doing so for two decades.
 The event features three blocks of activities, entertainment areas and vendor booths.
 Attendees will be able to enjoy live performances, storytellers, arts and crafts, face painting and more.

-Rich in history and standing as a testament to survival, the Galveston Historic Homes Tour will return for its 47th year the first two weekends in May.
+Rich in history and standing as a testament to survival, the Galveston Historic Homes Tour will return this spring.
 The tour features numerous historical and architecturally significant homes located throughout the island’s vibrant historic neighborhoods.
 Organized by the Galveston Historical Foundation, the event gives the public a chance to tour the insides of private residences and homes that are not open to the public during the year.
-Dates: May 1-2 & 8-9, 2021

 Spring is crawfish season on the Gulf Coast, so make sure you add this to your dining itinerary.
 Local picks for boiled crawfish include these locally-owned stops: Benno’s Cajun Seafood Restaurant on Seawall, Cajun Greek on 61st Street and Huli Huli Hut on 19th Street.